-Explore the Kirklees metropolitan district on this challenging walk through West Yorkshire.
+Explore the Kirklees metropolitan district on this challenging circular walk through West Yorkshire.
 The walk visits the upper Colne Valley, Spen Valley and Holme Valley and passes Dewsbury, Holmfirth, Denby Dale and Marsden.

 Kirklees Way Ordnance Survey Map - view and print off detailed OS map